 These feel as good as they look!

 This beautiful yoga mat is truly a luxury.
 All natural materials and eco-friendly manufacturing process (no chemical adhesives) means this mat is good for your practice, and for our earth.
 It is bound in a colorful sewn edge.
-This mat may be best suited to Yin and Restorative styles as the linen top initially has less "stick" than some other options.
-At 5 mm thick, it is suitable for all practices but especially comfortable for more still forms of practice.
+At 5 mm thick, it is suitable for all practices but especially comfortable for more still forms of practices such as yin or restorative.
+The linen top may initially have less "stick" than some other options, but after a handful of uses the linen will relax, achieving its "grippy-ness".

 We love these mats and are proud to offer durable and eco-friendly products.
 Our mats contain zero PVC’s or harmful chemicals and are 100% recyclable.
 Read more about these sustainable mats below in "Product Information".